vnegrisolo/vnegrisolo.github.io/_posts/elixir/2017-06-15-struct-factory-for-elixir.md

 categories: elixir
 ---

 How easy is to build a **Factory** solution for **Elixir** applications?
-In this post I share a simple **20ish lines-of-code** solution including its testing ✅.
+In this post I share a simple **20ish lines-of-code** solution and its testing ✅.
 Check this out and start using factories for building data for tests and seed.

 ## The Goal

 The main goal here is to build a Factory 🏭 system for structs on an Elixir app.
-For being in the same page, struct is just a "named" Map with pre-defined keys and default values.
-Back to the problem...
 The solution has to be **easy** to create, maintain and test.
 The idea behind factories is to reuse the same functions to build similar data, sort of building-blocks tool.

 The first part of this is the factories definition, in other words how the data will be created.
 For that I'd like to have a separate module with all definitions my application will need.
 Let's use a lot of function **pattern match** here.
 Here is a simple example: